Slapshot (band): Greatest Hits, Slashes and Crosschecks, Digital Warfare and Tear it Down (2001-2008)

+Around this time, Mike Bowser decided to move to New York for a new job and after a guitar search that ended with Ed Lalli (currently singing for The Welch Boys).
+Ever since the band's 1996 crossover tour, Jack Kelly had been contemplating disbanding the group.
+This changed when Chris Lauria called Kelly and suggested working on a new album.
+So they then returned to the studio for 2003's Digital Warfare (I Scream Records).
+This album saw the band return to their more aggressive/intense style.
+Scott Bolton writing for Rough Edge gave the album a positive review stating “Amazingly, this is the band's first studio album in seven years.
+You'd never know it.
+"Digital Warfare" is a furious, raging ass-kicking disc with nary a low point.
+It was followed by 2005's Tear It Down (Thorp Records), this record was one of Slapshot's more serious and politically minded releases, focusing on wartime paranoia it also featured one of their more controversial songs "Fuck New York.” along with several more European tours, including joining All, 7 Seconds, Walls Of Jericho, and Unearth on the 2004 Eastpak Resistance Tour.
+In 2005 they embarked on the popes dead your next tour alongside Champion and Some Kind of Hate.

 In 2006, Slapshot released a statement on their website announcing that the band was defunct.
 However, on June 30, 2007, they played at the Significant Fest 2007 in Clearwater, Florida.
 Also on the bill were Killing Time, 108 and Uppercut.
 In July 2008, they played a couple of dates in Europe, with a stop at the With Full Force festival in Germany.
 These were to be the last shows featuring Ed Lalli on guitar.

 Slapshot played a show at Anchors Up in Haverhill, Massachusetts on November 8, 2008, with Ten Yard Fight, Step Forward, and Word For Word.
-This show was a warm up for the 2008 Winter Tour with Energy and All For Nothing, which brought the return of longtime guitarist Mike Bowser and reformed the classic Olde Tyme Hardcore/16 Vale Hate line-up.
+This show was a warm-up for the 2008 Winter Tour with Energy and All For Nothing, which brought the return of longtime guitarist Mike Bowser and reformed the classic Olde Tyme Hardcore/16 Vale Hate line-up.

-Upon returning from the tour Slapshot played as part of the "2008 Hometown Throwdown" in Boston on December 28 at the Middle East with The Mighty Mighty Bosstones.
+Upon returning from the tour, Slapshot played as part of the "2008 Hometown Throwdown" in Boston on December 28 at the Middle East with The Mighty Mighty Bosstones.
 Choke joined the Bosstones on stage during their cover of the Slapshot song "What's at Stake".